magomimmo/modern-cljs/doc/tutorial-20.md

 2 directories, 1 file
 ```

-But the `syntax.cljx` does not contain any syntax annotation.
-This
+If you take a look at this file, you'll discover that it does not
-means that it uses *portable clojure* code only.
-In such a case I
+contain any syntax annotation.
+This means that it uses *portable
-would have prefered to use the [lein-cljsbuild crossover][] feature
+clojure* code only.
+In such a case, as I said in a
-instead of the `cljx` plugin.
-Eventually I'll take care of my
+[previous tutorial][] I prefer to use the
-preferences later.
-The good news is that we have nothing to modify in
+[lein-cljsbuild crossover][].

-the `syntax.cljx` source code.
+Instead of
 That said, there are other little things that I would have configured
 differently.
 The `lein clean` command always delete by defalut the
 `target` directory.
 If we instruct the `cljx` builds to save the